Research endowment links SFU, Fraser Health as medical technology leaders

 Five grade 12 girls from Rockridge Secondary High School developed the winning app named “Hello,” designed to ease the transition of Syrian refugees to life in Canada.

-This year, our Technovation industry sponsors Visier, Safe Software and Frozen Mountain will help us inspire even more young girls to develop a life-long interest in applied sciences, and inspire the next generation of technological leaders.
+This year, our Technovation industry sponsors Safe Software, Frozen Mountain and Samsung Canada will help us inspire even more young girls to develop a life-long interest in applied sciences, and inspire the next generation of technological leaders.

 From left, Cameron Elementary School Grade 4 students Jasmine Shim, Liyah Li Barbara Castano and Mitra Abtahi pose with the winning app they designed for Technovation, a global technology competition for girls 18 and under.
 Their app is a game designed to help new students and their families get to know the community.
 Photograph By Cornelia Naylor, used with permission of Burnaby Now.